stitchdata/docs/_developer-content/connect/guides/api/field-selection-compatibility-rules.md

 permalink: /developers/stitch-connect/guides/field-selection-compatibility-rules
 redirect_from: /stitch-connect/guides/field-selection-compatibility-rules

-doc-type: "concept"
+summary: "To ensure compatibility and that the fields Stitch requires for replication are included in selected streams, Stitch enforces field selection and compatibility rules.
+Learn about the metadata types that control field inclusion in the Connect API."

 product-type: "connect"
 content-type: "guide"
 content-id: "field-selection-compatibility-rules"

+key: "connect-field-rules"

 layout: general
 sidebar: on-page

+# -------------------------- #
+#      GUIDE PAGE INFO       #
+# -------------------------- #

+## This is used only on the /stitch-connect/guides page.
+doc-type: "concept"
 icon: file
 order: 4

-toc: false
-summary: false
-feedback: false

-summary: "To ensure compatibility and that the fields Stitch requires for replication are included in selected streams, Stitch enforces field selection and compatibility rules.
-Learn about the metadata types that control field inclusion in the Connect API."
-## This is used only on the /stitch-connect/guides page.
 description: "Learn about the rules and metadata types that control field inclusion."